Hankintailmoitukset/hilma-api/migrations/eForms_SDK_1_7_to_1_10.md

 }
 ```

-In SDK 1.10 the same call for tender document can contain all that information, if the document is the same it can be declared following way:
+In SDK 1.10 the same call for tender document can contain all that information, if the actual document URI is the same:

 ```json
 {